VasudevJamdagniGaur/DeiteCursor/FIREBASE_SETUP_INSTRUCTIONS.md

 ### Step 2: Add/Configure Android App
 1. Scroll to "Your apps" section
-2. Look for an Android app with package name: `com.deite.app`
+2. Look for an Android app with package name: `jamdagni.deite.app`

    **If it EXISTS:**
    - Click on it